frozenjs/frozenjs.github.io/markdown/2013-04-25-building-breakouts-with_frozenjs.md

 If you're looking for a framework for building Single Page Applications,  you'll want to visit the [TodoMVC project](http://todomvc.com/).
 TodoMVC is a collection of several implemenations of a simple Todo web applications using various toolkits and frameworks.

 Similarly, to make an informed decision on which HTML5 game engine to use you'll want to compare implementations of the same game.
-Mat Greer's [Breakouts project](http://city41.github.io/breakouts/) does just that using the classic game Breakout as the target.
+Matt Greer's [Breakouts project](http://city41.github.io/breakouts/) does just that using the classic game Breakout as the target.

 As of this writing, the [FrozenJS implementation](http://city41.github.io/breakouts/frozen/index.html) of Breakout is the latest.
 We had fun implementing the game, and think our version is particularly good.